-The Lake Eric College of Osteopathic Medicine (LECOM) views the safety and well-being of its students, faculty, and staff as a top priority.
+The Lake Erie College of Osteopathic Medicine (LECOM) views the safety and well-being of its students, faculty, and staff as a top priority.
 Due to the nature of the educational environment at the institution, students are in close proximity with peers, faculty, staff, and patients in the clinical setting.
 It is imperative to be aware of one's individual health status.
 If you are feeling ill, running a temperature, etc. stay home and follow your campus' call protocol.
-If an illness is severe, lasts longer than anticipated, or impairs our ability to effectively do self-care, one should consult their primary care physician, or a local urgent care center.
+If an illness is severe, lasts longer than anticipated, or impairs your ability to effectively engaged in self-care, you should consult your primary care physician, or a local urgent care center.
 It is imperative that students monitor their health status to ensure that they do not inadvertently transmit pathogens to others within their learning environment.